krbnite/krbnite.github.io/_posts/2019-05-03-Memory-Efficient-Windowing-of-Time-Series-Data-in-Python-Memory-Strides-in-NumPy.md

 ---
 title: Memory-Efficient Windowing of Time Series Data in Python&#58; 1.
 Memory Strides in NumPy
 layout: post
-tags: time-series pandas numpy python
+tags: time-series pandas numpy python easi
 ---

 Let's say you have time series data, and you need to cut it up into small, overlapping